enahwe/KafkaGust/README.md

  * `-1` : All in-sync
  * `0` : No ack at all
  * `1` : Leader ack only
- * [Note] : Overloads the property `"request.required.acks"` from the Kafka producer's native configuration
+ * [Note] : This parameter overloads the property `"request.required.acks"` from the Kafka producer's native configuration
 * ***preHash*** : The pre-hashing algorithm to hash each message's key
  * `none` or `0` : No pre-hashing at all (each message's key will be submitted to Kafka as is)
  * `sha` or `1` : SHA pre-hashing